IvanSarafannikov/github-kanban-test-task/README.md

 # Github Kanban Board

-Implement GitHub repo issues viewer as a kanban board
+Implement a simple kanban board service with backend and frontend.

 ## Requirements
-1. User should enter repo URL in the input on top of the page and press "Load".
-For example: `https://github.com/facebook/react`.
+1. User should enter unique workspace ID in the input on top of the page and press "Connect".
+For example: `600796a8-9e79-4894-84b4-def927689c57`.
+2. User should also be able to create a new workspace and have its ID automatically put in the input.
-2. App loads issues for the repo using Github API.
+3. App loads tasks from the provided workspace
-3. App contains 3 columns:
+4. App contains 3 columns:
-- ToDo (all new issues)
+- ToDo
-- In Progress (opened issues with assignee)
+- In Progress
-- Done (closed issues)
+- Done

-4. User should be able to drag-n-drop between the columns and change the order of issues.
+4. User should be able to drag-n-drop between the columns and change the order of tasks.
-5. Current issue position (column and order) should be stored between search and browser sessions.
-When the user loads issues for Repo1 -> Repo2 -> Repo1 he should see all changes he did for Repo1.
+5. User should be able to create new tasks.
-6. User should be able to visit the profile of the owner of the repo and visit the repo as well by links under the input.
+6. All changes should be sent to the server and stored in the database.
+7. Each workspace should have separate task lists.

 ## Technologies

 You should use exactly the listed technologies or one of them if it is allowed:

+### Frontend
 - React 18 with hooks, no classes
 - Typescript
 - UI library (on your choice):